GabrielaGodek/RESTful-API/README.md

 ### Installation Guide

 1. Clone this repository [here](https://github.com/GabrielaGodek/RESTful-API.git)
-2. Run `npm install` to install all dependencies
-3. Run `tsc` to compile TypeScript code to JavaScript and create `dist` folder
+2. Run `npm run build` to install all dependencies and compile TypeScript code to JavaScript and create `dist` folder
+3. Run `npm run start` to connect with MongoDB

 ### Usage

-1. When `dist` folder is created, type `npm run start` to connect with MongoDB
-2. Connect to the API using Postman on port 3000
+Connect to the API using Postman with address: `http://localhost:3000/api/v1/coffees/`

 ### API Endpoints